Location

 Red Rock Physical Therapy is one of a select few physical therapy clinics in McHenry County who has the ability to perform dry needling on patients.
 Contact us to see if our McHenry dry needling is the right form of treatment for you.

 Our own, Dr. Emily Rotert, has completed certification in McHenry functional dry needling, which she has found works well with her other manual therapy skills.
 Emily works hard to tailor each appointment to the patient’s needs, whether you are a competitive athlete, a weekend warrior or never exercised a day in your life, Emily will construct a program just for you, to get you back to where you want to be, doing what you love.
+She can answer all of your questions, including how often do I need dry needling?

 What is the Difference Between Dry Needling and Acupuncture?